zarnejo-exers/Getting-and-Cleaning-Data-Assignment/README.md

 ## Acknowledgements
 * to the author of https://drive.google.com/file/d/0B1r70tGT37UxYzhNQWdXS19CN1U/view
 * to Lord Jesus for the provisions and encouragements!
-Literally :)
+It's because of Jesus that I got to finish it, Literally :)